combour/chainlist/README.md

 # Chainlist
-A list of EVM-based chains that also allows you to add chains to your favorite Web3 wallet.
+A list of EVM-based chains that also allows you to add chains to your favorite Web3 wallets.
 An alternative to the closing chainlist.org.

 Uses the data from https://github.com/ethereum-lists/chains